 Lisa Quelch is an associate in the London office of Latham & Watkins and a member of the Finance Department.

-Ms. Quelch advises clients on the development and financing of power, renewables, and oil and gas projects in emerging market jurisdictions, including financings involving development finance institutions, export credit agencies (ECAs), and the World Bank.
-Ms. Quelch also advises on a range of other energy finance structures, including prepayments and reserve-based lending financings.
+Lisa’s practice focuses on advising on the financing of power, renewables, oil and gas, and infrastructure projects globally, including financings involving development finance institutions, export credit agencies (ECAs), and the World Bank.
+Lisa also advises on a range of other energy finance structures, including prepayments and reserve-based lending financings.

-Before joining Latham, Ms. Quelch worked for an international law firm in their London, Moscow, and Paris offices.
+Before joining Latham, Lisa worked for an international law firm in their London, Moscow, and Paris offices.

-• Sponsors in connection with the ongoing US$24 billion Mozambique LNG Project, an integrated upstream and midstream gas and LNG project in Mozambique
+• Sponsors in connection with the US$20 billion Mozambique LNG Project, an integrated upstream and midstream gas and LNG project in Mozambique financed by ECAs, AfDB, and commercial lenders

-• Vitol SA on its interest in the Vitol and Eni US$7 billion oil and gas project in Ghana, supplying gas for power generation, reportedly the largest single-project foreign direct investment inflow to Ghana since independence, including advising Vitol on the US$500 million International Development Association (IDA) supported letter of credit facility in support of timely payments under the gas offtake arrangements (the largest ever IDA political risk guarantee), and the up to US$1.65 billion senior project financing of Vitol’s interest, earning African Oil and Gas Deal of the Year, PFI Awards 2016 and the African Upstream Oil and Gas Deal of the Year, IJ Global Awards 2017*
+• Vitol SA on its interest in the Vitol and Eni US$7 billion oil and gas project in Ghana, supplying gas for power generation, reportedly the largest single-project foreign direct investment inflow to Ghana since independence, including advising Vitol on the US$500 million International Development Association (IDA) supported letter of credit facility in support of timely payments under the gas offtake arrangements (the largest-ever IDA political risk guarantee at the time of signing), and the up to US$1.65 billion senior project financing of Vitol’s interest*

 • A trader with respect to the financing of the prepayment of crude oil production from the Bualuang oil field in Thailand